Skip to main content

 “Sa’ab.
 He is innocent, Sa’ab.
 I can swear my life on it.”
 Padam Singh was agitated.
 “These soldiers…”

 “Calm down.”
-The soldier accompanying Jones pushed him by his shoulder down on the step as he raised his voice.
+The soldier accompanying Jones pushed him by his shoulder down the step as he raised his voice.
 Jones stopped them with a hand gesture as Padam Singh wept.

 “ He was just following orders.
 The Bade Sa’ab wanted water refilled in his bottle.
 He never came back.
 Please let me go look for him.
 The lad has a widowed mother.
 She deserves to know what happened to him.”
 Jones nodded silently and stood up.